RAIRLab/logic-group/index.md

 ## Upcoming Talk

-Title: Logic of Python
+Title: Introductory Modal Logic in Lean4 Part 2

-Speaker: Ethan Gertler
+Speaker: James Oswald

-Date: Wednesday 12/06, 2pm
+Date: Wednesday 01/10, 2pm

-Location: Winslow Building 4th Floor (If you don’t have card access can text Brandon or James)
+Location: Winslow Building 4th Floor (If you don’t have card access text Brandon or James)

-Abstract: A dive into the weird quirks of the Python programming language and how it handles truthy and falsey.
-We will explore topics such as: why "5 and 7 == 7"​ or "not not 1 == 1"​ are true while "not not 2 == 2" is false.
-Additionally, we will explore a logical model that reduces Python's quirks into classical-ish predicate logic.
+Abstract: In this talk, we will explore the intricacies of the Lean4 interactive theorem prover, investigating the language features that transform it into a powerful instrument for formalizing and proving theorems about modal logics.
+We will cover the basics of programming in lean, including defining inductive types, functions, and tactic based theorem proving.
+Using these foundations, we will look at how we may define and prove several simple theorems about propositional modal logic.

 ## About Us